Amamoor: History

 The town is named after a pastoral run held by J.D.
 McTaggart in the late 1850s.
 It is an Aboriginal word meaning swimming in water or a swimming creek.

 When the construction of a railway line between Brisbane and Gympie was being contemplated in 1884–5, one of the routes being considered was through the Mary Valley.
 However, this was not the route chosen, and the residents of the valley who were disappointed at missing out on rail connection agitated for many years until the Mary Valley branch line was built.
 The first section south from Monkland to Kandanga (via Amamoor) was completed in October 1914 with Amamoor railway station (26.3432°S 152.6741°E) serving the locality.
 The second stage to Brooloo was completed in April 1915.
 The final stage to Kenilworth was to be built in 1920 but was never completed.

 Amamoor Post Office opened around 1920.

 Amamoor State School opened on 10 October 1921.
 In 1949 the former Bollier State School building was relocated to Amarmoor State School.
 Aramoor State School was relocated to its current location in Elizabeth Street in the 1950s.

 A Methodist church opened in 1935 at 9 Busby Road (26.3449°S 152.6749°E), later becoming Amamoor Uniting Church.
 It closed in 2017.

 On Mother's Day 1986, six families held the first service of a newly formed Wesleyan Methodist congregation.
-Initially they met in a farmhouse until they purchased and converted an industrial building into the Mary Vallley Wesleyan Methodist Church.
+Initially they met in a farmhouse until they purchased and converted an industrial building into the Mary Valley Wesleyan Methodist Church.

 In 1993, the services on the Mary Valley railway line were reduced, terminating at Melawondi, and the entire line was closed in 1994, ending Amamoor's rail connection.